freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 1. Log Analytics should have private storage scope
 1. Put Linux vm drive in storage resource groups
 1. Script the download the VPN package from the p2s blade in the VNG
-1. **Bug** The Azure CLI refuses to pars _subnet name_ `subnetAciName`.
+1. **Bug** The Azure CLI refuses to pars _subnet name_ `subnetDnsAciName`.
 It is hard coded as a default value in the template until it is fixed

 ## Scripts